CARE qualification guidelines

 - You may qualify for CARE if you or a member of your household participates in any of the qualifying public assistance programs found on the Public Assistance Programs tab.

-- You may also qualifiy if your household meets the program income guidelines below.
+- You may also qualify if your household meets the program income guidelines below.
 Even if you are receiving unemployment benefits, your household income as of today may qualify you to receive the discount.
 See a full list of income sources on the Income Sources tab.

 CARE Plus